codefresh-io/docs.codefresh.io/_docs/new-helm/managed-helm-repository.md

 A default managed repo is created automatically for every account.
 The managed repo is private by default, allowing access only via Codefresh or using a Codefresh API token.

 > You may be familiar with the popular open source Helm repository implementation called 'ChartMuseum' that Codefresh sponsors.
-Codefresh managed repositories are based on, and therefore compatible with ChartMuseum and it's unique features.
+Codefresh managed repositories are based on, and therefore compatible with ChartMuseum and its unique features.
 For more info on ChartMuseum: [https://github.com/kubernetes-helm/chartmuseum](https://github.com/kubernetes-helm/chartmuseum).

 ## Helm repository integration